 5. Have a Movie Marathon or Binge-Watch a TV Show

-There’s no need to leave the house to enjoy a movie or two – or an entire season of your favorite streaming show.
+There’s no need to leave the house to enjoy a movie or two – or an entire season of your favorite streaming show on Disney+ or Netflix.
 There’s no admission fee outside the monthly subscription you’re already auto-paying without a second thought.
 And there’s no one around to judge you for sitting a little too close to your partner.

 6. Curl Up at Home With a Good Book